risonakamo/album-renamer/design/album renamer implementation planning.md

     - or perhaps something at the bottom to represent the selected items, and can just drag that?
 - have recently moved items be some colour for a while before fading away
 - see if can adjust the drag sensitivity, but maybe not, since with explorer it is still pretty sensitive
-- have status area show number selected
-- padding for group titles seems tight
 - when making the real drop arrow, make it pretty visible since the dragged ghost image kind of obscures it

-- drop arrow when dragging over group title
+## 2
+- fix some slight flashing when reordering
+- deselect button instead of just keyboard key

+## 3
-- different icons for az sort state
+- remove button for group
 - use natural sort for group az sort
-- az sort should toggle between reverse and not reverse until a movement has been made, where it should do non reverse first
-- things break when dragging incorrect things and dropping them
-- preload the group name
-    - group name is editable but needs to be set from props at least when it is first created
 - do some animations/transitions for css
 - some sort of response for hovering over thumbnails
     - maybe fade them out a little and make it bluish?

+## 4
+- drop arrow when dragging over group title
+- az sort should toggle between reverse and not reverse until a movement has been made, where it should do non reverse first
-- remove button for group
+    - different icons for az sort state
-- make title area taller so easier to drag things into
-- move image group state manipulation into custom hook or use redux
-- fix some slight flashing when reordering
-- deselect button instead of just keyboard key
-- increase spacing between image rows

 # things to decide
 - ~~what to do if dragged an item that was not selected while a selection is going on~~